Young Entrepreneur Challenge Fund

 Access Agriculture will provide you with a smart projector on loan for 18 months, after which the projector will become yours as long as you commit to the coaching programme and submit the necessary reports.
 Access Agriculture will cover the shipment cost and customs duty.
 Access Agriculture has a devoted team that will train, coach and support you.
 They will provide advice on how to use the smart projector use and on your business plan.
 Access Agriculture will also link you to other young entrepreneurs to allow you to share experiences and strengthen or diversify your business plan.

 How long will I need to wait until I receive the smart projector?

-Within 2 months of having received the news of being a winner, you will attend a training session where you will receive the smart projector at an address provided by you.
+Within 2 months of having received the news of being a winner, you will attend a training session where you will receive the smart projector.

 If I do not qualify for the competition, can I buy or lease a smart projector?